ktariayman/social-media-app/README.md

 This self-initiated project underscores my ability to conceive, design, and implement a complex, feature-rich application independently.
 It showcases my technical proficiency and problem-solving and refactoring skills in the realm of modern web development.

+## Feature to-do

+- feature 1 : realtime chat app (messenger )
+- feature 2 :  video call app
+- feature 3 : integrate spotify to listen to music from your spotify account where we will make this app all-in-one application for the user.
+- feature 4 : we will integrate your details from your github account & charts
+- feature 5 : add admin to the system with their dashboard
+-  enhancement for create stories where we can add texts + music in background if possible
+-  enhancement in posts to add pdf & pdfReader & video
+-  feature 6 : add devBook shorts like youtube shorts
+-  feature 7 : add groups with posts & members same to friendship system
+-  feature 8 : add pages & the system behing
+-  feature 9 : add RH user that he can recrute & filter users.
+RH will have special dashboard for dashboard based on users roles & what the RH is looking for.
+- feature 10 : have all infos in one place for the user ( not his profile but like a custom portfolio or CV where he need to make sure to add everything in a form & then generate the portfolio or CV ) , we will use this to help RH search for users later-on
+- feature 11 : add youtube clone for the app from youtube videos api where we will have some videos related on the tags that user will enter from the register , also the user can modify the tags only from settings not from youtube clone page.
+- feature : notification system
+- for code now : refactor as possible & add unit test & automated test using postman , build a pipeline for the app asap also

 # ENDPOINTS